 October 7, 2019 - Jonathan Morrow, Assistant Professor of Psychiatry, "Measurement of Individual Differences in Cue-Motivated Behavior"

-December 2, 2019 - Lauren Grant, Graduate Student, Psychology, "Task Sets Serve as Boundaries for the Congruency Sequence Effect"
+December 2, 2019 - Lauren Grant, Graduate Student, Cognition and Cognitive Neuroscience, "Task Sets Serve as Boundaries for the Congruency Sequence Effect"

 December 9, 2019 - Steven Langsford, Research Fellow, Psychology

 The series provides a forum for: